Apache Iceberg™ tables

 Notes

-Tables that use a catalog integration
+Tables that use an external catalog with a catalog integration

 If the active storage location for your external volume is not with the same cloud provider or in the same region as your Snowflake account, the following limitations apply: